Skip to main content

 For other payment gateways we fetch from Shopify a list of every single order for each month/week and check their gateway.
 We then group these orders by gateway and those form our gateway summaries.

-When a transaction from an other gateway does not have an order associated to it, that transaction is not shown in the list of orders from Shopify and as such is not included in our summaries.
+When a transaction from another gateway does not have an order associated to it, that transaction is not shown in the list of orders from Shopify and as such is not included in our summaries.

 Unfortunately, we have no workaround for this.
 If you see orders like this you would need to manually account for them in Xero or QuickBooks directly and mark them as paid via the relevant gateway clearing account.